 When lasers were developed in the early 1960s, Bloembergen and his group used them to study the optical properties of matter at high light intensities.
 They devised a theoretical model for mixing two or more light waves and experimented with mixing multiple light waves.

 , published in 1965, Bloembergen outlines the group’s theoretical and experimental efforts to analyze how electromagnetic radiation interacts with matter.
 They wanted to extend the general principles of Maxwell’s electromagnetic theory and quantum mechanics to include “higher order interactions between light and matter in terms of their nonlinear susceptibilities.”1 Today, the application and control of nonlinear optical effects has become an essential part of a variety of areas such as optical communication, biomedical optics, and chemical analysis.
 For contributions to the development of nonlinear laser spectroscopy, Bloembergen received the Nobel Prize in 1981.

 Bloembergen received many other awards for his work including the National Medal of Science (U.S.) and OSA’s Frederic Ives Medal.
 He published over 300 papers.
 During his career, Bloembergen was active in promoting the field of physics, serving as president of the American Physical Society in 1991.

-Bloembergen retired from the faculty of Harvard in 1991.
-Now at the University of Arizona, he continues his research in nonlinear optics with special emphasis on interactions of picosecond and femtosecond laser pulses with condensed matter and of collision-induced optical coherences.
+Bloembergen retired from the faculty of Harvard University, USA, in 1991 and then spent many years at University of Arizona, USA, continuing his research in nonlinear optics with special emphasis on interactions of picosecond and femtosecond laser pulses with condensed matter and of collision-induced optical coherences.

 For more on Nicolaas Bloembergen watch his OSA History Interview